 A U.S. Holder that receives a distribution, including a constructive distribution, with respect to a Common Share, Pre-Funded Warrant or Warrant Share (as well as any constructive distribution on a Warrant as described above) will be required to include the amount of such distribution in gross income as a dividend (without reduction for any Canadian income tax withheld from such distribution) to the extent of our current and accumulated "earnings and profits", as computed under U.S. federal income tax principles.
 A dividend generally will be taxed to a U.S. Holder at ordinary income tax rates if we are a PFIC for the tax year of such distribution or the preceding tax year.
-To the extent that a distribution exceeds our current and accumulated "earnings and profits", such distribution will be treated first as a tax-free return of capital to the extent of a U.S. Holder's tax basis in the Common Shares, Pre-Funded Warrants or Warrant Shares and thereafter as gain from the sale or exchange of such Common Shares, Pre-Funded Warrants or Warrant Shares, Pre-Funded Warrants or Warrant Shares (see "Sale or Other Taxable Disposition of Common Shares, Pre-Funded Warrants and/or Warrant Shares" below).
-However, we may not maintain the calculations of earnings and profits in accordance with U.S. federal income tax principles, and each U.S. Holder may be required to assume that any distribution by us with respect to the Common Shares, Pre-Funded Warrants or Warrant Shares (see "Sale or Other Taxable Office or Warrant Shares will constitute ordinary dividend income.
-Dividends received on Common Shares, Pre-Funded Warrants or Warrant Shares are readily tapplicable to corporations.
-Subject to applicable limitations and provided we are eligible for the benefits of the Tax Treaty or the Common Shares are readily tradable on a United States securities market, dividends period and other conditions are satisfied, including that we not be classified as a PFIC in the tax year of distribution or in the preceding tax year.
-The dividend r
+To the extent that a distribution exceeds our current and accumulated "earnings and profits", such distribution will be treated first as a tax-free return of capital to the extent of a U.S. Holder's tax basis in the Common Shares, Pre-Funded Warrant Shares and thereafter as gain from the sale or exchange of such Common Shares, Pre-Funded Warrants or Warrant Shares (see "Sale or Other Taxable Disposition of Common Shares, Pre-Funded Warrants and/or Warrant Shares" below).
+However, we may not maintain the calculations of earnings and profits in accordance with U.S. federal income tax principles, and each U.S. Holder may be required to assume that any distribution by us with respect to the Common Shares, Pre-Funded Warrants or Warrant Shares generally will not be eligible for the "dividends received deduction" generally applicable to corporations.
+Subject to applicable limitations and provided we are eligible for the benefits of the Tax Treaty or the Common Shares are readily tradable on a United States securities market, dividends paid by us to non-corporate U.S. Holders, including individuals, generally will be eligible for the preferential tax rates applicable to long-term capital gains for dividends, provided certain holding period and other conditions are satisfied, including that we not be classified as a PFIC in the tax year of distributi